Watson-Personal-Assistant/developer/_content/understand-service/overview.md

 title: Product components
 weight: 10
 ---
-Multiple components are used to build a digital assistant using the Watson Assistant Solutions offering.
+Multiple components are used to build an AI assistant using the Watson Assistant Solutions offering.

 The components are shown in figure 1: